Skip to main content

 Managed settings

-For organizations that need centralized control over Claude Code configuration, administrators can deploy managed-settings.json files to system directories.
-These policy files follow the same format as regular settings files and cannot be overridden by user or project settings.
-Managed settings file locations:
+For organizations that need centralized control over Claude Code configuration, administrators can deploy managed settings that cannot be overridden by user or project settings.
+These policy settings follow the same format as regular settings files and can be delivered through MDM/OS-level policies, managed settings files, or server-managed settings.
+See settings files for delivery mechanisms and file locations.

 Managed-only settings